-Today’s accounting department must not only deal with the collection of financial information, but has to deal with non-financial information, controlling, IT and process topics to demonstrate that valid, meaningful data can be provided to various stakeholders.
+Today’s accounting department must not only deal with the collection of financial information, but has to deal with non-financial information, controlling, IT and process topics to demonstrate that valid, meaningful actual and planning data can be provided to various stakeholders.
 The increasing complexity should lead to more transparency, but accounting departments have to adapt to the new requirements.
 Let’s have a look at the accounting trends.

 Financial information remains the pillar of accounting